pablomoretti/jcors-loader/README.md

 jcors-loader (v.1.0.1)
 ======================
-Little tiny loader for javascript sources using CORS (only 1.1KB)
+Little tiny loader for javascript sources using CORS (only 1.1KB plane and 647B with Gzip)

 Goals
 ------------------